mauratee/Renters-Speak/README.md

     `dropdb testdb`
     `createdb testdb`
-    `nycdb -U hackbright -D testdb --load hpd_violations`# creates SQL table in testdb hpd_violations rows should load, will take about 20 mins run model.py interactively: `python3 -i model.py`
+    `nycdb -U hackbright -D testdb --load hpd_violations`# creates SQL table in testdb hpd_violations rows should load, will take about 20-50 mins run model.py interactively: `python3 -i model.py`
-    `db.create_all()` # creates all other tables in testdb
+    `db.create_all()` # creates all other tables in testdb in shell:
+    `python3 seed_db.py` # Commented out lines to dropdb, createdb and db.create_all()

 ### To Run Tests: